sandesh-200/uni_finder_test/README_DOCKER.md

 ```

 The script will:
-- ✅ Check if Docker is installed
+- ✅ Check if Docker is installed and running
+- ✅ Check system resources
 - ✅ Create a `.env` file for you
 - ⚠️ Ask you to add your Google Gemini API key
-- 🚀 Start the system automatically
+- 🚀 Start the system with Docker networking

 ### Step 3: Add Your API Key
 1. Get your Google Gemini API key from: https://makersuite.google.com/app/apikey